 Everything fell into place that day, and stayed there.
 Khetani's nursing career has been on fast-forward ever since.
 Now a board-certified adult nurse practitioner, Khetani is also a certified diabetes educator for Piedmont Physicians Endocrinology, working alongside a team of endocrinologists helping manage people with Type 1, Type 2 and Gestational Diabetes.
 She provides one-on-one diabetes care, including lifestyle modification coaching and intense insulin management that relies on data from the latest technology.

-One of her proudest achievements was working with her director, Dr. Lisa S. Jasper, director of Ambulatory Advanced Practitioners for Piedmont, on a pioneer program that has resulted in 12 offices across the region where individuals can tap into diabetes education from nurse practitioners and physician's assistants without having to travel to the main hospital in Atlanta.
+One of her proudest achievements was working with Dr. Lisa S. Jasper, director of Ambulatory Advanced Practitioners for Piedmont, on a pioneer program that has resulted in 16 offices across the region where individuals can tap into diabetes education from nurse practitioners and physician's assistants without having to travel to the main hospital in Atlanta.

 As a nurse practitioner, taking the lead was a stretch, she admits.
 "Dr. Jasper saw potential in me and pushed me to stand in front of a room full of highly educated providers and share my knowledge," she says.